Christopher Craig Brittain

 Brittain, CC.
 (2015).
 ‘Adorno’s Debt to Paul Tillich?: On Parataxical Theology’. in G Schreiber & H Schultz (eds), Kritische Theologie: Paul Tillich in Frankfurt (1929-1933).
 Walter de Gruyter, Berlin/Boston, pp. 343-360.

 Brittain, CC (2013) ‘Washing his Hands of the Enlightenment: a Critique of John Milbank’.
 In: Nowers J & Medina N (eds), Theology and the Crisis of Engagement: Essays on the Relationship of Theology and the Social Sciences.
-Pickwick Press, pp.58-76.
+Wipe and Stock, pp.58-76.

 Brittain CC (2011) Ethnography as Ecclesial Attentiveness and Critical Reflexivity: fieldwork and the dispute over homosexuality in The Episcopal Church.
 In: Scharen C (ed) Church and Culture: A ReaderStudies in Ecclesiology and Ethnography, Vol. 2.
 Eerdmans.